LAST UPDATED: 29 September 2025

 Those dentists in employed NHS roles will have a pay uplift applied to their salary and backdated to 1 April 2025 (it will appear in pay packets from August 2025).

-Resident dentists (hospital dental trainees) in England will receive a 4% consolidated pay uplift, plus a consolidated extra uplift of £750 to their pay points.
+Resident dentists (formerly known as hospital dental trainees) in England will receive a 4% consolidated pay uplift, plus a consolidated extra uplift of £750 to their pay points.

-For all other dentists in employed NHS roles, such as in the CDS, academia, speciality and specialist dentists, and hospital consultants in England, they will receive a 4% consolidated pay uplift.
+All other dentists in employed NHS roles, such as in community dental services, academia, speciality and specialist dentists, and hospital consultants in England, will receive a 4% consolidated pay uplift.

-For Armed Forces dentists, rates of base pay will increase by 4.5% for all ranks within the MODO cadre from 1 April 2025 (this will appear in pay packets from August 2025).
+For armed forces dentists, rates of base pay will increase by 4.5% for all ranks within the Medical Officers and Dental Officers cadre from 1 April 2025 (this will appear in pay packets from August 2025).